Many others have covered this topic, but I don't agree to most of them. I wanted to capture my opinion about this dilemma here.

 People compare these two approaches when they are trying to design "Client" classes and find things that they think should belong to somewhere else, so that Client simply uses it as pre-existing capability.
 That's when the dilemma of "Composition vs. Inheritance" appears: should we put the common functionality in a separate interface, or should we put it in a base class?

-Recently, I've heard often that composition is a better choice between the two.
-I must disagree and clarify - it depends on the concrete situation.
+I've often heard that composition is a better choice between the two, while in fact, it depends on the concrete situation.
 While I am trying to keep neutral position here, sometimes I feel so "sorry" for inheritance, that I start liking it more.
 After all, inheritance has (and always had) its purpose, and no one would ever use it if not its purpose and delivered value.

 Now, facts and rules for choosing the right strategy: